k16blfurm/Adept2Test/Linux_Depp/installing-on-ubuntu-18.04.md

 Found 1 device(s):
    Device 0: XC6SLX4
 ```
-Where the device ID and device 0 varies depending on what board you have plugged in.
-In our case, it should correspond to the Cmod S6
-FPGA device.
-If this works, then Adpet should be successfully installed.
+The device name that you enter after the -d in the command, and the outputs of the Device ID and Device 0 will vary depending on what board you have plugged in.
+In our case, everything corresponds to the Cmod S6 FPGA device.
+If this works, then Adept should be successfully installed.

 ## Compiling the DEPP Demo
 Before you can us the DEPP Demom you need to compile it first.
 Open up your terminal and navigate into your SDK directroy.